duoshock/UM-70/Assembly Guide.md

 <img src="images/Stab_C.jpg" width="400">
 </a>

-When installing screw-in stabiliser for Spacekey on the left half, use washer/electrical tape to isolate the screw and the LED contacts to prevent shorting.
+When installing screw-in stabiliser for Spacekey on the left half, use a washer/electrical tape to isolate the screw and the LED contacts to prevent shorting.

 ## **Mounting PCB to plate**